 By Connie Masak, APNP

 The new year brings with it another opportunity to make resolutions that last for a few weeks, or a few months but rarely resolutions that stand the test of time.
-That being said, this new year brings a new DECADE!
-So let’s make this easy; resolve to love yourself, take care of yourself and focus on you as a person.
-It may seem contradictory, but the better you care for yourself, the more you have to give to others – your children, your spouse, your aging parents, your co-workers.
+Let’s make this easy; resolve to love yourself, take care of yourself, and focus on yourself as a person.
+It may seem contradictory, but the better you care for yourself, the more you have to give to others – your children, your spouse, your aging parents, and your co-workers.

-Here are our recommendations for a healthy and happy new decade:
+Here are our recommendations for a healthy and happy new year:

-Money: The holidays are over but the bills are starting to trickle in.
-To better plan for 2020’s holiday season, consider downloading a budgeting app, take your credit cards out of your wallet and use your debit card.
+- Money: The holidays are over but the bills are starting to trickle in.
+To better plan for 2020’s holiday season, consider downloading a budgeting app, taking your credit cards out of your wallet, and using your debit card.
 Think about putting away “x” amount of dollars from every paycheck into a Christmas account.
 As little as $5 can make a huge difference in the long run.

-The most important thing to remember in this coming year and this coming decade is to love and respect yourself and the choices you make.
+The most important thing to remember in this coming year is to love and respect yourself and the choices you make.
 You matter to more people than you think.